 - What user did during each session

 By default, data collected by User Profiles are always shown under "Anonymous" tab.
-If you send more data (e.g user name, demographic details etc) then these users will be shown under "Known" tab.
+If you send more data (e.g user name, demographic details etc) then these users will be shown under "Identified" tab.

 In order to know more about users, User Profiles keeps a list of all users in a table.
 By default, this table shows user's name and surname, device, total sessions, last seen and total time spent information.
 Click on a specific bar to sort the table with that feature.